Born 1972 Glasgow, Scotland.

 GRANTS & AWARDS

-Contemporary Northwest Art Awards Nominee, Portland Art Museum, Portland, OR.
+Contemporary Northwest Art Awards Finalist, Portland Art Museum, Portland, OR.

 People’s Choice Award, Bodies exhibition, Seattle, WA.